-One of the most basic writing skills for new writers to learn is to avoid using passive voice in writing as much as possible.
+One of the essential skills for new writers to learn is to avoid using passive voice in writing as much as possible.

-But sometimes it isn’t easy to spot when you are doing a quick proofread of your text.
+But it isn’t easy to spot when you are doing a quick proofread of your text.

-The best free online tools will give you options or examples to change a phrase to active voice.
-But before I get to my list of choices for a voice checker, it worth understanding the difference between active and passive voice.
+The best free online tools will give you options or examples to change a phrase to the active voice.
+But before I get to my list of choices for a voice checker, it’s worth noting the difference between active and passive voice.

-Writing in this voice is a bad writing habit.
+Writing in the passive voice is a bad writing habit.
 It doesn’t explain who did what.

 It is often called the first deadly sin of writing.